 The Office of Cybersecurity supports the CIO and the campus by leading and managing campus efforts to reduce risk.
 Strategies include appropriate handling of data, continued diagnostics, and good processes and procedures to manage our intellectual property and other sensitive information.

-Provisional UW–Madison Online Collaboration Session Recording Policy
+- Replaces the Provisional UW–Madison Online Collaboration Session Recording Policy.

 CISO, news, scams

 The CISO perspective

 Initiatives, strategies & plans

 Supporting UW–Madison faculty, staff, and researchers with compliance in five regulatory categories impacting protected and sensitive data.
 (HIPAA, GDPR, CUI, GLBA and PCI-DSS)